Low on cash? Don't worry. Credit cards are widely accepted in New York City. Here's what you should know before you go.

 - You might be surprised by some of the places in New York City that don't accept credit cards — in addition to small, cheap restaurants, even some expensive places (including Peter Luger's Steakhouse) don't accept credit cards.
 Typically, these spots make it clear that they don't accept credit cards, and some even have safe ATMs either inside the restaurant or nearby.

-Credit Card Tips for International Visitors
+Credit Card Tips for International Visitors to NYC

 - Let your credit card company know that you are planning to travel to New York City in advance — this will prevent any surprise suspensions on your credit card for suspicious "far from home" transactions.
 You can often set up your smartphone to send you alerts when there is a suspicious charge, and it can make it easier to limit the inconvenience and likelihood of having your account frozen while you are traveling.